bwdeleeuw/RepData_PeerAssessment1/PA1_template.md

 ```

 Create a list of the total steps per day and then display the histogram.
+We are using the fixedData dataframe this time, so the missing values have been imputed.

 ```r